Security Hub controls for Amazon EKS

 Parameters:

-This control checks whether an Amazon Elastic Kubernetes Service (Amazon EKS cluster is running on a supported Kubernetes version.
-The control fails if the EKS cluster is running on an unsupported version.
+This control checks whether an Amazon Elastic Kubernetes Service (Amazon EKS) cluster runs on a supported Kubernetes version.
+The control fails if the EKS cluster runs on an unsupported version.

 If your application doesn't require a specific version of Kubernetes, we recommend that you use the latest available Kubernetes version that's supported by EKS for your clusters.
 For more information, see Amazon EKS Kubernetes release calendar and Amazon EKS version support and FAQ in the Amazon EKS User Guide.